gvwilson/thirdbit/_drafts/2019-01-31-things-i-didnt-tweet.md

 <p><a href="{{site.github.url}}/files/2019/01/correlation.png"><img src="{{site.github.url}}/files/2019/01/correlation.png" width="80%" alt="Correlation"></a></p>

+-   Grief and depression are very different things.

--   Get you something in your life that makes you feel [like Cassandra Wilson sounds](https://www.youtube.com/watch?v=PB1HK-rlVig).
+-   Try to find something in your life that makes you feel [like Cassandra Wilson sounds](https://www.youtube.com/watch?v=PB1HK-rlVig).

 -   "I did then what I knew how to do.
 Now that I know better, I do better." - Maya Angelou